-Since it's one of the most popular page builders on the market, you’ll also have access to a wide variety of Elementor add-ons, including some specifically for membership sites.
+Since it’s one of the most popular page builders on the market, you’ll also have access to a wide variety of Elementor add-ons and integrations, including some specifically for membership sites.

 Offering members-only content can be a useful way to encourage signups and monetize your membership site.
 This requires you to restrict access to your posts and pages based on each visitor’s membership level.

 Using the Members plugin, you can create multiple user roles and then grant or deny access to your content based on each visitor’s assigned role:

 This makes the Members plugin a good fit for anyone looking to offer tiered subscriptions.